parodos-dev/parodos/workflow-service/README.md

 In this present release teams are encouraged to think of Workflows and WorkflowTasks as stand alone Java projects.
-As such they should have test coverage, undergo a full software release cycle and should not be updated in production trivally.
-Due to the persistance of both workflow definitions and WorkflowTask executions, the workflow-service can be restarted to update the definition of Workflows and WorkflowTasks.
+As such they should have test coverage, undergo a full software release cycle and should not be updated in production trivially.
+Due to the persistence of both workflow definitions and WorkflowTask executions, the workflow-service can be restarted to update the definition of Workflows and WorkflowTasks.

 **Note:** Future release of this service will include WorkFlowTask/WorkFlow creation/configuration options that do not